razi-cmu/CPS240/Lecture_9.md

 }

 ```
+Please note that this Java code is just a sample code which does not execute anything.
+This code is to show you how a simple class diagram can be converted into corresponding Java code.

 ## Exercise 2
 CMU Course Registration system enables students to register for courses.
 Students use this system to enroll in the courses offered by CMU.